Sam James stood on the turf at Milan Puskar Stadium before Saturday’s game against NC State and knew something had to be different.

 Last weekend, the wide receiver hauled in five passes for 35 total yards in a 38-7 loss against Missouri.
 Despite adding an additional 8 yards on the ground, James was held out of the end zone by the Tigers’ defense.

-As week two flipped to week three and preparation for NC State began, the Mountaineers needed to right the ship.
+As Week 2 flipped to Week 3 and preparation for NC State began, the Mountaineers needed to right the ship.
 While going through pregame warmups, James knew that he would need to play a big role.

 “I just knew I had to go out and be a dude, and I had to go play,” James said.
 “That’s the only thing that was on my mind — go out and be able to play and put my team in a situation to win.”